Varunpreet/dotnet-react-postgresql/README.md

 Testing Frontend with the User Interface:
-•	Start the Frontend Application:
-   - Open a terminal and navigate to the frontend project directory: user-management-ui`
-   - Install dependencies if not already installed: npm install
-   - Start the development server: npm run dev
-   - The Vite development server will start and typically serve the app at [http://localhost:5173](http://localhost:5173).
+•	Start the Frontend Application: o	Open a terminal and navigate to the frontend project directory (e.g., `user-management-ui`). o	Install dependencies if not already installed: npm install o	Start the development server: npm run dev o	The Vite development server will start and typically serve the app at [http://localhost:5173](http://localhost:5173).
-•	Open the Application in Your Browser:
-   - Open your web browser and navigate to [http://localhost:5173](http://localhost:5173).
-   - The application should display the login page as the default route.
+•	Open the Application in Your Browser: o	Open your web browser and navigate to [http://localhost:5173](http://localhost:5173).
+The application should display the login page as the default route.
 •	Testing the Login Process:
-   - On the login page, enter your credentials (use valid credentials corresponding to an existing user registered via the backend or via the registration endpoint).
-   - Click the Login button.
-   - Upon successful login, the application stores the token in local storage and automatically navigates to the dashboard.
+o	On the login page, enter your credentials (use valid credentials corresponding to an existing user registered via the backend or via the registration endpoint). o	Click the Login button. o	Upon successful login, the application stores the token in local storage and automatically navigates to the dashboard.
 •	Dashboard Functionality:
-   - On the dashboard, you will see a loading indicator while the user list is being fetched.
-   - Once loaded, the dashboard displays the list of users along with options to add or delete users.
-   - Test the Add User functionality:
+o	On the dashboard, you will see a loading indicator while the user list is being fetched. o	Once loaded, the dashboard displays the list of users along with options to add or delete users. o	Test the Add User functionality:
-     - Fill in the form with valid user details.
+	Fill in the form with valid user details.
-     - Click the Add User button.
+	Click the Add User button.
-     - The newly added user should appear in the list.
-   - Test the Delete User functionality:
+	The newly added user should appear in the list. o	Test the Delete User functionality:
-     - Click the delete icon next to a user.
+	Click the delete icon next to a user.
-     - Confirm the deletion when prompted.
+	Confirm the deletion when prompted.
-     - The user should be removed from the list.
+	The user should be removed from the list.

 Backend Tests:
 1. Navigate to the Backend Test Directory: UserManagementApi.Tests